Topology Estimation of Simulated 4D Image Data by Combining Downscaling and Convolutional Neural Networks: 4D Dataset generation

 Each sample comprised of a 4D $128^4$ cube, with the combined number of 1D, 2D, and 3D holes ranging from 1 to 48.
 A $128^4$ cube was used because it was large enough to contain a non-trivial range of cavities, which afforded the analysis of samples with interesting topologies.
 This data was also slightly bigger than what would have been feasible to be directly analysed using persistent homology methods or CNNs with our hardware (NVIDIA DGX Station, with an Intel Xeon E5-2698 v4 CPU, 256GB RAM, and four V100-32GB GPUs).
 Hence, downscaling became a requirement in order to process this data.
 Note also that the cavity dimensions were small enough that the application of downscaling could potentially disturb the homology of a sample by closing up holes (see Section~\ref{subsec:downsampling_approach}).

+A dataset of 32000 samples was acquired.
 The data was generated in parallel on a High Performance Computing (HPC) Grid in 100-sample batches, over 320 nodes.
-An average of 8.60 hours was required to complete each batch, and the entire process utilised approximately 2753.21 HPC hours.
+An average of 8.60 hours was required to complete each batch, and the entire process utilised approximately 2753 HPC hours.

 A visualisation of the cavities within a $128^4$ sample is shown in Figure~\ref{fig:visualising_a_4d_sample}.
-This is achieved by inverting the toxel values (setting 0 to 1, and vice versa) so that the cube itself is stripped away in order to reveal the objects that were used to produce its cavities, and then taking 3D slices along some axis.
+This is achieved by inverting the toxel values (setting 0 to 1, and vice versa) so that the cube itself is stripped away in order to reveal the objects that were used to produce its cavities, and then taking 3D slices along some axis~\citep{Pre84}.
 In this case, 18 equally-spaced slices have been taken along the $w$-axis.
-Taking finer slices allows one to see a more continuous-looking evolution of the cavities (see Appendix~\ref{app:visualising_4d_samples}).
+Taking finer slices allows one to see a more continuous-looking evolution of the cavities (see Appendix~\ref{app_subsec:visualising_4d_samples}).